Skales

 Raoul John Njeng-Njeng (born 1 April 1991), better known as Skales (an acronym for "Seek Knowledge Acquire Large Entrepreneurial Skills"), is a Nigerian rapper, singer and songwriter.
 In 2000, he started writing rap songs in Kaduna.
 Between 2007 and 2008, he travelled to Jos to work with Jesse Jagz and Jeremiah Gyang.
-In 2008, Skakes entered the Zain Tru Search competition and won the competition's North Central region.
+In 2008, Skales entered the Zain Tru Search competition and won the competition's North Central region.
 His debut single, "Must Shine", received numerous spin on the Rhythm FM stations in Lagos, Jos and Abuja.

 Skales relocated to Lagos and signed a record deal with Empire Mates Entertainment (E.M.E) in 2009.
 His well-known songs include "Shake Body", "Mukulu", "Keresimesi", "Komole", "My Baby", "Take Care of Me" and "Denge Pose".
 He set up his independent record label, OHK Music, after leaving E.M.E in May 2014.
 His debut studio album, Man of the Year, was released in 2015.